tsgates/arch-wiki-markdown/wiki/Dell_XPS_15z.md

 > X11: no screen found

 This error may happen when you install Nvidia driver instead of intel driver.
-More info here.
 Basic solution is to uninstall NVidia driver and install intel driver.

 Bluetooth
 ---------